nathanMcL/AI-0-.-0-/TextAdventure/Readme.md

   grit
 everything's installed!
 ```
-- 3. Add a permanent PATH with the grit and WSL message.
+- 3. Add a permanent PATH with the grit and WSL message. <br>
 ```
 To add `$HOME/.grit/bin to your PATH`:
     source $HOME/.grit/bin/env (sh, bash, zsh)